Dreams

 But, I’m not sitting around dreading it either.

-I’ve never had a dream job.
-Even as a kid, I had no idea what I wanted to do.
-Whilst I was at school, trying to decide whether to go to university or not, I didn’t know what course I wanted to do because I had no idea what I might want to do in the future.
-By the time I left university, I still had no idea.
+Even when it came to deciding whether to go to university or not, I didn’t know what course I wanted to do because I had no idea what I might want to do in the future.

 It’s taken 35 years for me to start figuring out what I’d really like to do.